crekh/university-db-design/README.md

 * Schema Scalability: Designed to support thousands of concurrent student records without performance degradation.

 * Efficient Querying: Structured to allow complex joins for generating academic transcripts and departmental reports.

+**Technical Specifications**:
+* DBMS: MySQL.

+* Modeling: Utilized ER Modeling to map entities including Students, Professors, Courses, and Departments.

+* Normalization: Applied 3NF principles to ensure the database is optimized for both storage and query performance.